 I got Andrea to demonstrate the exercises.

 Top 3 Hip Flexors Stretches for Back Pain

 90-90 Hip Flexors Stretch

-Andrea has her front leg and back leg in 90-90 position when it comes to hip, knee and ankle.
-She is tightening the abdominal area, bringing the hips forward, and bringing the arm overhead as she stretches out the front of the hip.
-The muscle that she specifically stretches is the Iliacus.
-The 90-90 hip flexors stretch focuses on Iliacus, which is important for back pain relief.
-Perform 1 set of 2 repetitions on each side alternating back and forth.
+Andrea has her front and back leg in the 90-90 position when it comes to hip, knee and ankle.
+She tightens her abdominal area, bringing the hips forward and bringing her arm overhead as she stretches out the front of the hip.
+The 90-90 hip flexors stretch focuses on the Iliacus, which is important for back pain relief.
+Perform 1 set of 2 repetitions on each side, alternating back and forth.
 Hold it for about 20 seconds and look for a light stretch.